WHY ATC COMMUNICATION PRACTICE MATTERS

 vocabulary and structure

-To become a commercial pilot you must also speak like one.
-This means learning the vocabulary that is used in an air traffic control environment.
+This means learning the vocabulary, structure and context that is used in an air traffic control environment.

 internalize standard phraseology